belieflab/mooneyFaces/README.md

 ## Installation:

-Once you have cloned the repository to your webroot, adjust the permissions to allow access to the source code and folder for data saving:
+Once you have cloned the repository to your web server's root directory, adjust the permissions to allow access to the source code and folder for data saving:

     sudo chmod -R 755 mooneyFaces/
     sudo chmod -R 777 mooneyFaces/data